9.2: Résumés and Online Applications

 Whatever phone number you give, ensure that the personalized message that a caller hears if they’re sent to voicemail is a professional one (see §10.1.4.3 for more on setting a personalized message).

 Use a standard email address like yourfirstname.lastname@emailprovider.com or your college email address to prove you went to the school given in your résumé’s Education section (see §6.1.1).
-Don’t use an unprofessional email address like cray-cray.tay-tay@yahoo.com or macdaddy.playa@hotmail.com; that email address is fine for using with close friends who share your sense of humour but not with an employer.
+Don’t use an unprofessional email address like cray-cray.tay-tay@yahoo.com or macdaddy.playa@hotmail.com; that email address is fine for use with close friends who share your sense of humour but not with an employer.
 Also, don’t use your work email address unless your current employer is okay with you using it to look for work elsewhere since they’ll have access to those emails.
-Finally, space permitting, include a personal website such as a link to your LinkedIn profile and/or online portfolio.
+Finally, space permitting, include a personal website, such as a link to your LinkedIn profile and/or online portfolio.
 Make it easy for hiring managers to find whatever else you want them to see of you online besides what they search out themselves.

 Don’t overload your personal information header with inappropriate or too much information, however.
 To avoid inviting various types of bias into the selection process or information that might be exploited, never include the following details:

-- Your Social Insurance Number (SIN): Give this to the employer only when you’ve accepted a job offer and they require your SIN for payroll processing.
+- Your Social Insurance Number (SIN): Give this to the employer only when you’ve accepted a job offer, and they require your SIN for payroll processing.

 - Your age: Don’t give employers a reason to make biased assumptions about the quality of work you’ll do based on your age.
 Some employers consider employers who are too young or too old to be liabilities.
 You want to at least plead your case in an interview rather than be discriminated against during application selection.